PhilAndrew/IdrisFastParser/README.md

 ```
 average is string to double
-average of str is cast total length / cast num words
+cast total length / cast num words
-total length is sum of all lengths of words of str
+total length is sum of all lengths of words of
-num words is word count of str
+num words is word count of

 word count is string to nat
-word count of str is the length of words of str
+the length of words of

 all lengths is list string to list nat
-all lengths of strs is map lengths strs
+map lengths of

 show average is string to string
 display is "The average word length is:"
-show average of str is display ++ show the average of str ++ "\n"
+display ++ show the average of ++ "\n"
 ```

 Translates to the equivalent Idris, which would then subsequently be translated to Typescript (Typescript not given here).